-Shooting at Katie Taylor's father's gym
+Man dies after shooting at Katie Taylor gym

 His daughter, Katie, is the woman's unified lightweight champion and won gold at the 2012 London Olympics.

-Irish police said that the suspected attacker left the scene of the shooting in a white or silver van, possibly a Ford, with British number plates.
+Irish police said that the suspected attacker left the scene of the shooting silver-coloured Volkswagen van with Northern Ireland registration plates.

+A forensic examination of the scene is being carried out by Gardaí (Irish police).